 Additionally, the parent must have knowingly placed the child in a dangerous situation in order to meet the definition of child endangerment.

-If you suspect that your child’s other parent has intentionally placed your child in a dangerous situation, you can file a request for emergency custody.
+If you suspect that your child’s other parent has intentionally placed your child in a dangerous situation, you can file a request for emergency custody or a motion to restrict parental custody to prevent the other parent from exerting their right to their portion of parenting time for up to 14 days until the court schedules a hearing.
 The Colorado court will hear your request within 24-48 hours.

 You must show proper cause for a judge to temporarily restrict the other parent’s access to the children.
 If a judge grants the emergency order, the order begins as soon as the hearing ends, typically giving you temporary full custody until a full hearing takes place.